Survey845/Deribit-OEMS/readme.md

 - C++ Compiler (C++ 17)
 - IDE (for example VS Code)

-### Steps
+### Installation

-- You have installed all the files from the master branch
+- Clone the Deribit-OEMS master branch to your local device.
 - After cloning the Deribit-OEMS repo, use the code provided below to use the websocketpp submodule:

   ```bash
   git submodule update --init --recursive
   ```

-- Make sure you cURL library is updated
+- Update your cURL library
 - Rename the .env.dist to .env and enter you API key and secret where it is mentioned.
 Keep in mind, do not put quotation marks around them, and leave no spaces.

 ### Dependencies